jupyterlab/jupyterlab/docs/source/developer/ui_components.rst

 Icon handling in Jupyterlab
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Pre jlab-2.0, most icons were created using the icons-as-css-background
+Pre JupyterLab version 2.0, most icons were created using the icons-as-css-background
 pattern:

 -  Set up the icon’s svg as a ``background-image`` in CSS: